Articles

 Some water bug females lay eggs on the male’s back where fertilization occurs.
 The female leaves.
 After the eggs hatch the male will sometimes care for the babies a little while.

 Some stink, lace, and assassin bug mothers protect their eggs even through one molt of the babies.
 So do tortoise beetles and at least one species of mantid.
-Earwigs even feed 50-100 babies.
+Earwigs even feed 50-100 babies

 There are cockroaches that stay together after they mate with both sexes caring for the offspring.
 The female feeds the babies with a milk like excretion.

 Termites keep life-long mates.
-This article cannot get into the sexual activities of these and the other social insects: ants, bees, and wasps.
+This article cannot get deeply into the sexual activities of these and the other social insects: ants, bees, and wasps.
 Just see a tiny bit about those insects in “Complications” below.

 ----------------------

 I admire and thank the scientists who have unlocked a few of God’s mysteries.
-It is pathetic that many of those scientists due not give God the credit for His designs.All of the research and media reports would have been just as informative and amusing had the evolutionist idiocy been omitted.
+It is pathetic that many of those scientists do not give God the credit for His designs.
+All of the research and media reports would have been just as informative and amusing had the evolutionist idiocy been omitted.

 This article has barely skimmed the surface of the immense volumes of facts about insect sex.